norlinga/essays/testing-journey.md

 **Tests are more valuable than you realize**.

-A good test suite offers value to you, in the present moment, while you're developing.
+A good test suite offers value to you right now, in the present moment, while you're developing.
-Tests bring confidence while developing your ideas and tests support you while you refactor.
+Tests also bring confidence and support you while you refactor.
-The same tests that support you in the present will support you in the future.
+And critically, the same tests that support you in the present also support you in the future.

-Guaranteed - you're going to forget about some implementation choices you made 8 months ago.
+Here's a guarantee - you're going to forget about some implementation choices you made 8 months ago.
-But your tests won't.
-And that's what makes them priceless.
+But your tests won't, and that makes them priceless.

 ## Feature Wrap Up